The Ultimate OSHA Compliance Guide

 These two resources will help a company quickly gain OSHA compliance and create a safer working environment for employees.

 Many workplaces that have obvious hazards have some kind of written safety program.
-Non-construction workplaces may not have official written safety policies, but there is likely an unofficial (and possibly unwritten) policy of working as safely as possible.
+Workplaces where hazards may not be as obvious—in a grocery store or a beauty salon, for example—may not have official written safety policies, but there is likely an unofficial (and possibly unwritten) policy of working as safely as possible.